marianabeldi/portfolio/src/portfolio/2021-12-02-leniolabs-brand-redesign.md

 ---
-title: "Leniolabs Brand and Website Redesign"
+title: Leniolabs Brand and Website Redesign
 description: Describing ourselves isn't an easy task.
 Identity is a constant evolution and not an easy question to answer.
 We know that the way we present our organization today will change sooner or later.
+type: case-study
+date: 2021-12-02
+tags:
+  - featured
+imageAlt: screens of website redesign
 subtitle: Redefining our new identity
-date: 2021-12-02
 image: /assets/portfolio/blog-lenio-01.jpg
-type: case-study
 category:
   - branding
   - case-study
   - english
 ---

 Three years after [redesigning our brand and site](https://www.holasvg.com/posts/leniolabs-brand-and-website-redesign), we decided it was time for a change.